arthurianno/EL/README.md

 Build app in different environments
 -------------
 Project contains 2 predefined config file: [test](./configuration-build-test.properties) and [stage](./configuration-build-stage.properties).
-If you need to build app in other environment you need to create your own config file and set environment variable.
+If you need to build app in other environment you need to create your own config file and set path to build file.

 List of supported configs:
 - ```environment``` - represents name of environment